isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 startup and reconfiguration time, because the allocator has to populate the list of free leases for each subnet where it is used.
 These delays can be observed both during the configuration reload and when the subnets are created using :ischooklib:`libdhcp_subnet_cmds.so`.
-The allocator increases the memory consumption to hold the list of free leases, proportional to the total size of the address pools for which this allocator is used.
+This allocator increases memory consumption to hold the list of free leases, proportional to the total size of the address pools for which the FLQ allocator is used.
-Finally, lease reclamation must be enabled with a low value of the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently collects expired leases and makes them available for allocation via the free lease queue.
-Expired leases are not considered free by the allocator until they are reclaimed by the server.
+Finally, lease reclamation must be enabled with a low value of the ``reclaim-timer-wait-time`` parameter, to ensure that the server frequently collects expired leases and makes them available for allocation via the free lease queue; expired leases are not considered free by the allocator until they are reclaimed by the server.
 See :ref:`lease-reclamation` for more details about the lease reclamation process.